The Practice Ready Assessment Manitoba - Specialty Practice Program (PRA MB-SP)

 (For a larger image of the above diagram please click here)

 How do I apply?

 How does sponsorship work?

-The Manitoba HealthCare Providers Network is responsible for posting of vacancies on http://www.healthcareersmanitoba.ca/.
+The Manitoba HealthCare Providers Network is responsible for the posting of vacancies on http://www.healthcareersmanitoba.ca/.
 RHAs post all specialist vacancies on this website.
-Other employers who wish to post specialist vacancies can only do so with the consent of appropriate RHA to ensure that the posting meets overall regional workforce needs.
+Other employers who wish to post specialist vacancies can only do so with the consent of the appropriate RHA to ensure that the posting meets overall regional workforce needs.

 How are candidates selected?

 The Manitoba HealthCare Providers Network reviews eligible candidate files on a frequent basis using the following screening criteria:

 The Manitoba HealthCare Providers Network provides a list of potential candidates who applied to a posted position and that have met the screening criteria to the Screening Panel.
 The Screening Panel's membership will be comprised of representatives from the University of Manitoba (IMG Program), Specialty Department of Assessment, sponsoring RHA, Manitoba HealthCare Providers Network and when applicable representative from the Manitoba Privileges Advisory Committee "MPAC".

 Once a suitable candidate is identified, the University of Manitoba IMG Program office arranges the PRA-Specialty Practice assessment.